jkaewprateep/AI-learning-camera/README.md

     ...
    🧸💬 You can apply filters from CV2, and published filter matrixes example smile faces, edges detection,
         Gaussian-blur and more, but we focus on AI learning variables in this experiment.

+    ...
+   🧸💬 Variables in the scopes of our experiment are 1.
+The size is width x height, 2. average of colours
+        Pixels ( R, G, B image system ), and position of the image min_x and min_y.

     return image
 ```